pombreda/graphkit/README.md

 create, by providing a standard way for them to determine information about a project's source code.

-Today, a programming language's standard toolchain usually consists of a compiler or interpreter, and a debugger.
-Editors, build tools, package managers, linters, etc., must partially reimplement a language's compiler or interpreter to get the information about the project that's necessary to do their job (such as autocompletion, jump-to-definition, documentation lookup, or dependency tracking).
+**The problem:** Dev tools, such as editors, build tools, package managers, linters, etc., must partially reimplement a language's compiler or interpreter to get the information about a project's source code that's necessary to do their job (such as autocompletion, jump-to-definition, documentation lookup, or dependency tracking).
+That means it's hard to write dev tools and they are often buggy and limited, especially for dynamic languages.

-What if these other tools could get that information from a standard, high-quality source analyzer for the language, instead of relying on their own ad-hoc analyzer?
-We think that'd make development tools more powerful, more reliable, and easier to create.
-That's why GraphKit's goal is to provide high-quality source analyzers for every popular language.
-In the future, we believe that languages will ship source analyzers with their standard toolchain.
+**The solution:** GraphKit's goal is to provide a high-quality, standardized source analyzer for every popular language.
+Dev tools can get the information about a project's code that they need from a GraphKit-provided source analyzer for the language, instead of implementing their own ad-hoc analysis.
+This will make dev tools more powerful and easier to create.

 ## Components